 I would like to share with you a little about the social media platforms which I am using for my blog.
-I am not an expert on Social Media so instead of giving an in depth discussion about each profiles, I am going to share my comments about them at this early stage of my blogging efforts.
+I am not an expert on Social Media so instead of giving an in-depth discussion about each profile, I am going to share my comments about them at this early stage of my blogging efforts.

-Blogs of others have taught me a lot and I often like, share or comment on them through social media.
+Blogs of others have taught me a lot and I often like, share, or comment on them through social media.
 The social tool is an additional aid for SEO or search engine optimization.
-It is somewhat important to have them to open more opportunities especially for a blog’s online visibility.
+It is somewhat important to have them open more opportunities, especially for a blog’s online visibility.
 However, you can’t rely on them all the time for quality traffic.

 I don’t really do SEO for my blog because I want it to grow as a complete “white hat project” or focused on the human audience rather than search engines.
 My blog also attempts to help me improve my writing and technical skills, and I’m using seven major social media platforms:

 - Facebook – As one of the most popular social media platforms, I first made a Facebook page under the name Mindanao Advice where I primarily share my blog posts.
 It was easy to set up one under my personal account and I just invited my friends to like the page.
 Also, I get occasional page likes from people whom I don’t know.
 So, it’s also a good way to make friends after sending out thank you messages to them.